elotroalex/chiens/_texts/translation.md

 - Ha, ha
 - We are blind
 - Blind by the grace of god and fear.
-- Don't you see anything in the new grass?
+- Do you see nothing in the new grass?
 - Nothing in the ground's churn and the
 - Convulsive heckling of plants?
-- Nothing in the sea, right?
+- Nothing in the sea, really?
 - I see...
 I hear...
 I will talk...
-- Oh, the vampire sun sucks my blood once more,
+- Oh, the vampire sun sucks my blood again,
 - Oh, the corsair night assaults my rock
 - and my dawn farts below their faces
 - its crash of midday and gulls